kkuppens/GettingCleaningData/CodeBook.md

 Ones all data being read into R from the raw data, give the 3 data sets related to activiy, subject and features a more descriptive heading.
 For a more descriptive heading for the features set used the information from the file "features.txt".
 For the activity and subject data set used simply the "activity" and "subject" description itself.
-Changed furthermore the "-" character with "." in the features heading according google's R style guide.
+Changed furthermore the features heading according google's R style guide.
 (See README.md)

 ### 2: Use descriptive names for the activities.